Aneeshhhhh/Tic-Tac-Toe/README.md

-A TicTacToe game made in java through the initialization of a 2D array and by the primary use of one parent while and multiple if conditions.(Code for a draw situation is yet to be figured)
+A TicTacToe game made in java through the initialization of a 2D array and by the primary use of one parent while and multiple if conditions.